microsoft/ProphetNet/CRITIC/README.md

 2. For truthfulness evaluation and fact correction, configure the [Google Search API](https://console.cloud.google.com/apis/api/customsearch.googleapis.com) in `src/tools/config.py`.

 3. For toxicity reduction, you can follow this [tutorial](https://developers.google.com/codelabs/setup-perspective-api) and configure [Perspective API](https://www.perspectiveapi.com/) in `src/tools/config.py`.

+> 🔥🔥 For an alternative to Google API, try our **free** web scraping tools available at [LLM-Agent-Web-Tools](https://github.com/ZubinGou/llm-agent-web-tools).

 ## 🚀 Quick Start